schatt/6layer/Framework/docs/AutomaticAccessibilityIdentifiers.md

 **Important:** Apply `.accessibilityIdentifier()` AFTER framework modifiers to ensure manual IDs take precedence.

+### Warning: Mixing Manual IDs with .named/.exactNamed

+- If you apply both a manual `.accessibilityIdentifier(...)` and SixLayer’s `.named(...)` or `.exactNamed(...)` to the same view, the final identifier may be framework- and order-dependent.
+- There is no guaranteed priority between two manually-specified identifiers (they are both explicit).
+- Recommendation: avoid mixing.
+Pick one approach per view.
+If you must combine them, document the intended order locally and verify via tests.

 ### Enabling Automatic IDs for Custom Views

 **For complex custom views, enable automatic IDs:**